gustavo-fior/vayo.cc/README.md

 - ✅  figure out why <img> tags are not being found
 - ✅  instantly change to other folder when one is deleted
 - ✅  make UI better and create a pattern (paddings, animations, texts) (probably have a menu that contains view style, direction, and sign out)
+- ✅  fix sun and moon icons in public pages
 - ✅  add commons favicons as assets
+- ✅  maybe fetch folders with the bookmarks instead of creating 2 queries
 - ❌  preview yt videos (figured out there's no reason to implement this, the user can literally click and watch it on yt)
 - ❌  add the last opened folder (folders are already sorted by the last update)
 - ❌  add a funny image at the end if list is long (didn´t like it)